Kurense/kurense.com/about/careers.md

 ## Culture

-ICS fosters a culture of innovation, teamwork, and commitment that supports our entrepreneurial spirit.
+Kurensē fosters a culture of innovation, teamwork, and commitment that supports our entrepreneurial spirit.
 Our associates enjoy an environment where results are rewarded and customer focus is valued.